ReznoRMichael/html-javascript-css-jquery-assassins-creed-card-memory-game/README.md

 * Add transition animation (FadeIn) for the card images

 ## Inspiration
-Project inspired by my brother, based on the Assassin's Creed game series by Ubisoft.
+Project inspired by my brother, Pasja Informatyki, based on the Assassin's Creed game series by Ubisoft.
 All trademarks and art are part of Ubisoft.

 ## Contact
 Written by [ReznoRMichael](https://github.com/ReznoRMichael)